bold-commerce/go-hubspot/README.md

 # go-hubspot
 [Go](https://golang.org/) client for [HubSpot](https://app.hubspot.com)

-*Note: This currently does not implement all HubSpot API endpoints*
+*Note: This currently does not implement all HubSpot API endpoints, however pull requests are welcome*

 ## Install
 ```